Sharon Mattson Obituary - WI | Legacy Pro

 In addition to her parents, Sharon was preceded in death by a sister, Ricky Jean Bryant; and a brother, Forrest Bryant.

-Funeral services will be held at 11 a.m. on Monday, Aug.
-31, 2020, at BALDWIN FUNERAL SERVICES, 520 East St., Baraboo, with Pastor Amos Vande Hei presiding.
-Visitation will be at the funeral home on Monday from 10 a.m. until time of service.
-Interment will take place in Walnut Hill Cemetery.
-In lieu of flowers, memorials may be given to the Alzheimer's Association in memory of Sharon.
+Funeral services were held at 11 a.m. on Monday, Aug.
+31, 2020, at Baldwin Funeral Services, 520 East St., Baraboo, with Pastor Amos Vande Hei presiding.
+Visitation was at the funeral home on Monday from 10 a.m. until time of service.
+Interment was held in Walnut Hill Cemetery in Baraboo.
+In memory of Sharon, memorials may be given to the Alzheimer's Association.